 Networks and partnerships

-The centre offers access to the many competences at the University of Copenhagen and welcome you to contact us for research purposes or strategic partnerships.
+The Sustainability Science Centre connects you with the University of Copenhagen’s expertise and invites you to contact us for research or strategic partnerships.

 IARU